alpacaaa/zero-bs-haskell/README.md

 # <a id="toc-types"></a>What are types and why you should care

 If you've read a Haskell blog post, joined some functional programming chat or attended a conference talk, chances are you experienced how much **people like to talk about types**.
-It's the number one thing the Haskell community likes to jerk off about.

 That's fine, once you get familiar with this stuff, you grow a weird and obsessive interest in pushing the _type system_, which is the set of rules that GHC follows to check that your program is correct.

 But if you're like me, you don't.